Martijn Mak

 About Martijn Mak

 Martijn is a graduate economist and econometrician.
-During his bachelor Econometrics he also completed the first year of Economics and Business Economics and broadened his study towards General Economics.
-He took both his bachelor’s degree in Econometrics and his master’s degree in Economics at the Free University of Amsterdam, both of which he completed cum laude.
+During his bachelor Econometrics he also completed the first year of Economics and Business Economics and broadened his study towards general economics.
+He took both his bachelor’s degree in econometrics and his master’s degree in economics at the Free University of Amsterdam, both of which he completed cum laude.
 The research for his thesis was published in the journal Sustainability.

 Recent publications